flashcordon/big-history/Histoire-système-solaire.md

 - Another moon of Saturn, Iapetus (discovered 1671), is of interest for its possession of a bright and a dark hemisphere: it features in Theodore Sturgeon's "The Comedian's Children" (May 1958 Venture), Arthur C Clarke's 2001: A Space Odyssey (1968) – here under its alternate spelling Japetus – Grant Callin's Saturnalia sequence comprising Saturnalia (1986) and A Lion on Tharthee (1987), and William S Kirby's Iapetus (1993).
 - In the film Interstellar, NASA sends a four astronauts aboard a spacecraft called the Endurance to Saturn in order to enter a wormhole next to the planet in order to find a new habitable planet for the people of Earth.

-- In Arthur C. Clarke's novel 2001: A Space Odyssey (1968), astronaut Dave Bowman finds an enigmatic alien monolith waiting for him on the surface of Iapetus (referred to as "Japetus" throughout).
-Iapetus's two tone coloration is caused by a vast white ellipse on the moon's surface, with the monolith appearing as a black dot in its exact center.
-When the Voyager space probes arrived at Iapetus thirteen years later, they discovered that there was indeed a black region within the moon's brighter hemisphere.
-Clarke reports that Carl Sagan, who was on the Voyager imaging team, sent him a photo, with the note "Thinking of you ...".[3]
-Because of difficulties achieving a convincing model of Saturn's rings, the film version of 2001: A Space Odyssey relocated the monolith to an orbit around Jupiter.
-The three sequel novels written by Clarke follow the film rather than the novel in this matter.
-- In Dan Simmons's Hyperion, the eponymous planet was first colonised by settlers from a colony on the moon Hyperion.

 ***Titan***
 - La lune a été un lieu de choix pour de nombreuses oeuvres de SF :
 > * Dans la littérature : *Flight on Titan* (Stanley G Weinbaum, Astounding, 1935), *Trouble on Titan* (Alan E Nourse, 1954), *The Sirens of Titan* (Kurt Vonnegut Jr, 1959), *Imperial Earth* (Arthur C Clarke, 1975), *Titan* (Stephen Baxter, 1997), *Titan* (Ben Bova, 2006)